Xilinx/VMC_Help/AIE/Window_Function/README.md

 ## Library

-AI Engine/DSP/Window IO
+AI Engine/DSP/Buffer IO

 ## Description

 Window function implementation targeted for AI Engines.
-This block is the utility to apply a windowing (scaling) function such as Hamming to a frame of input window data samples.
+This block is applies a windowing function such as Hamming to a frame of input data samples.

 ## Parameters